tillbiskup/evedataviewer/docs/developers.rst

 Developer documentation
 =======================

-Welcome to the developer documentation of the eveviewer package.
+Welcome to the developer documentation of the evedataviewer package.
 Unlike the :doc:`API documentation <api/index>`, this part gives some general background information for developers who want to actively contribute to the project.

 Virtual environment